-The BART - San Francisco International Airport (SFO) Extension will extend BART service from its current southern terminus at the Colma Station to SFO.
-The extension will continue south from SFO to a new Millbrae intermodal station, which will enable transfers between BART and Caltrain.
-Construction is ongoing and scheduled for completion in 2002.
+With its opening on June 22, 2003, the BART - San Francisco International Airport (SFO) Extension extends BART service from its previous southern terminus at the Colma Station to SFO.
+The extension also serves a new Millbrae intermodal station, which enables transfers between BART and Caltrain.
 For additional information about the SFO extension, see Section 1.4.1, BART Extension to San Francisco International Airport, and 1.4.2, Millbrae Intermodal Station.

-3.1.5.3 Muni Third Street Light Rail
+3.1.5.3 Third Street Light Rail Project

-A new light rail service in San Francisco's Bayshore corridor will be extended from the terminus of Muni's existing service at Fourth and King Streets.
-The line will cross the Fourth Street Bridge and run along Third Street and Bayshore Boulevard, ending at the Bayshore Caltrain Station in Visitation Valley.
-The 5.4 miles of new rail will be constructed primarily in the center of the street to improve safety and reliability.
+The Third Street Light Rail Project will provide new light rail service from the Bayshore area to Chinatown.
+The first phase - the initial operating segment (IOS) - is currently under construction and will extend Muni service from Fourth and King Streets south across the Fourth Street Bridge, running along Third Street and Bayshore Boulevard and ending at the Bayshore Caltrain Station in Visitation Valley.
+The 5.4 miles of new rail for the IOS will be constructed primarily in the center of the street to improve safety and reliability.
 Nineteen stops will be provided.
 Bus service changes connected with the Third Street light rail line include elimination of the 15-Third, extensions of the 9,9X, 9AX, 9BX, 36 and 43 lines to cover portions of the 15-Third not covered by the new light rail and rerouting of the 54 Felton.